 - Do a lot of online research prior to applying.
 Different lenders mean different payment options and interest rates, so choose the right one to suit your financial needs.

 - Once you have your credit report, calculate your debt-to-income ratio.
 If your ratio is more than 30-35%, it could be hazardous to your finances to take on a new loan.

 When it comes to loans, it’s important to realize that they will affect your credit score in different ways:

 - Payments that are made on schedule and in their full amounts will result in your credit score improving.

 - Payments that are made late, not in full, or not at all will cause your credit score to drop, ruining your credit in the process.

-However, as we mentioned above, many lenders do not even check your credit score.
+However, as we mentioned above, many lenders in Toronto do not even check your credit score.
 So, even if you don’t have perfect credit right away, you can still get approved for the loan you need.
-Just remember that responsible use of a loan is a great way to improve your overall credit, so it’s also important to make sure your lender is reporting to Canada’s major credit bureaus (TransUnion and Equifax).
+Just remember that responsible use of a loan is a great way to improve your overall credit, so it’s also important to make sure your lender in Toronto is reporting to Canada’s major credit bureaus (TransUnion and Equifax).

 Looking to improve your credit this year?
 Take a look at this.

 Learn more about the true cost of borrowing, click here.